0xAX/asm/content/asm_5.md

 ## Conditional assembly

-Another useful ability is to write conditional code.
+Another useful feature that NASM assembly offers is the ability to write conditional code.
 To do that, NASM provides the following standard directives:

-- `ifdef/endif` - assembly code will be built if and only if the condition is true
+- `ifdef/endif` - assembly code will be built only if the condition is true
 - `ifmacro/endif` - check the existence of the given macro name
 - `if/elif/else/endif` - check the numeric expression
 - `ifenv/elifenv/elifnenv/endif` - check if an environment variable exists
-- And others like `ifempty`, `iftoken`, and `ifid`.
+- And others, like `ifempty`, `iftoken`, and `ifid`.

-For example we can slightly change the previous example:
+For example, we can slightly change the previous example and use `%ifdef DEBUG`:

 ```assembly
 ;; Entry point of the program.